How to Help Carleton Students

 Sign up to be a Career Guide!
 By completing an online profile you indicate to current students and fellow alums that you’re eager to talk about your career path, share advice, and provide insights on how you got from here to there.

-Participate in 30 Minutes
+Volunteer for 30 Minutes

 The 30 Minutes program brings students interested in a specific job or industry face-to-face (or via Skype) with alumni experienced in that field.
 In just half an hour (hence the name), Carleton networking magic happens!